-Consolidated Financial Statements For the years ended 30 June 2023 and 2022 (Expressed in Australian Dollars)
+Condensed Interim Consolidated Financial Statements For the three months period ended on 30 September 2023 and 30 September 2022 (Expressed in Australian Dollars)

 Significant accounting judgments and estimates (continued)

 - The Company has assessed the functional currency for each entity within the Company by taking into account the currency which influences sale prices for goods and services, the currency of the country whose competitive forces and regulations determine sale prices, and the currency that mainly influences labour, material and other costs of providing goods or services. - Assumptions are made and judgment is used in calculating the fair value of stock options using Black-Scholes option pricing model.
 These assumptions and judgments include estimating the fair value of the Company's stock, future volatility of the stock price and expected dividend yield.
 Such judgments and assumptions are inherently uncertain.
 Changes in these assumptions affect the fair value estimates. - The estimated fair value of financial assets and liabilities, by their very nature, are subject to measurement uncertainties. - Management's consideration of principal or agent in a revenue transaction is disclosed in the revenue recognition policy below.